 In Sanskrit vinyasa means “to place in a special way.”
 This refers to the arrangement of the yoga postures and how the sequence links movements to the breath.

-Plus, by moving as you breathe, you gain more awareness of your body and connection to your breathing, which leads to many benefits like stress reduction and improved focus.
+By moving as you breathe, you gain more awareness of your body and connection to your breathing, which leads to many benefits like stress reduction and improved focus.

-Vinyasa vs hatha
+Vinyasa vs Hatha

 Unlike Hatha yoga, where you hold every standing posture for around five breaths, you continue moving in flow yoga.
 So, for example, you will move into one pose on an inhalation, transition to the next pose on an exhalation, etc. The point of vinyasa is to link breath to movement.

-What is vinyasa flow like?
+What is Vinyasa flow like?

 Vinyasa can be quite hard, I won’t lie!
 If you are familiar with Baptiste yoga then you know exactly what I’m talking about!